 Paul B Greenberg

-Paul B. Greenberg, MD, MPH (Educators ’19) is an ophthalmologist and health professions educator and administrator.
-He is the Deputy Chief of the Office of Academic Affiliations, US Department of Veterans Affairs, and a Professor of Surgery (Ophthalmology) at Brown University.
+Paul B. Greenberg, MD, MPH (Educators ’19) is an ophthalmologist, health professions educator and administrator.
+He is the Chief of Surgery at the Providence VA Healthcare System and a Professor of Surgery (Ophthalmology) at Brown University.
 One of his academic interests is exploring effective ways to introduce trainees and junior faculty to research.
 Paul can be reached at paul_greenberg@brown.edu.